njch5/oo-ride-share/README.md

 # </Dan's Notes>

-Remember the ride share exercise we did with designing and creating a system to track the ride share data from a CSV file?
-We did a lot of great work on this exercise in creating arrays and hashes of data, but we've learned a lot since we did that exercise!

-Now, we're going to use our understanding of classes, methods and attributes to create an object-oriented implementation of our ride share system.

-This is a [level 2](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/rule-of-three.md) pair project.
-This project is due **Friday August 31st by the end of the day**

-## Learning Goals
-Reinforce and practice all of the Ruby and programming concepts we've covered in class so far:
-- Creating and instantiating classes with attributes
-- Writing pseudocode and creating tests to drive the creation of our code
-- Using Inheritance to extend classes
-- Using Composition to add functionality to classes

 ## Context
 We have a code base that already pulls data from CSV files and turns them into collections of the following objects: